California governor signs laws to crack down on election deepfakes created by AI

 The new California laws come the same day as members of Congress unveiled federal legislation aiming to stop election deepfakes.
 The bill would give the Federal Election Commission the power to regulate the use of AI in elections in the same way it has regulated other political misrepresentation for decades.
 The FEC has started to consider such regulations after outlawing AI-generated robocalls aimed to discourage voters in February.

-Newsom has touted California as an early adopter as well as regulator, saying the state could soon deploy generative AI tools to address highway congestion and provide tax guidance, even as his administration considers new rules against AI discrimination in hiring practices.
+Newsom has touted California as an early adopter as well as regulator of AI, saying the state could soon deploy generative AI tools to address highway congestion and provide tax guidance, even as his administration considers new rules against AI discrimination in hiring practices.

-He also signed two other bills Tuesday to protect Hollywood performers from unauthorized AI use against their consent.
+He also signed two other bills Tuesday to protect Hollywood performers from unauthorized AI use without their consent.